amd/HPCTrainingDock/README.md

 ## Training Docker Container Build Steps

 These instructions will setup a container on `localhost` and assume that Docker is installed, your userid is part of the Docker group and you can issue Docker commands without `sudo`.
-If you need to use sudo, you will need to modify the command below to look for Docker images that start with ***root*** instead of a userid (such as amdtrain).
+[comment]: <> If you need to use `sudo`, you will need to modify the command below to look for Docker images that start with ***root*** instead of a userid (such as amdtrain).

 ### 1. Building the Four Images of the Container
 This container is set up to use Ubuntu 22.04 as OS, and will build four different images called `rocm`, `omnitrace`,  `omniperf` and `training`.